-People can add beetroot powder to recipes such as sauces, smoothies, and doughs.
-It has a mild, slightly sweet taste that pairs well with other food.
+People can add beetroot powder to sauces, smoothies, and doughs.
+It has a mild, slightly sweet taste.

 Some individuals may experience side effects from beetroot powder when consuming excessive amounts.
-Beetroot powder is rich in nitrates, but high nitrate levels in the body can casue possible long-term consequences.
+Beetroot powder is rich in nitrates, but high nitrate levels in the body can cause potential adverse health consequences.

 Read on to learn about the benefits and side effects of beetroot powder, nutrition information, dosage, how to consume it, and more.

 Food manufacturers previously only used beetroot powder as a food additive.
 However, the different components of beetroot powder are receiving increasing attention for their biological activity.